fedorms/tmaster.xrns/README.md

 * An easily soloable reference track to quickly compare your work.
 * Project internals and processing hidden from plain sight.
 * Default effects such as a limiter and exciter in the "master".
-* 8n butterworth digital high-pass filters, 2x oversampled, on the mid and side to get rid of unwanted frequencies.
+* Included 8n butterworth high-pass filters on the mid and side channels to get rid of undesired frequencies.
 * A "Mono Tester" device that allows you to play your mix in mono to simulate non-directional listening environments.

 # Usage